OS X: Printing using a USB-to-parallel cable

-The printer drivers included with OS X are designed to work with many printers via a USB or network connection.
-However, Apple does not test the drivers with USB-to-parallel cables, converters, or adapters.
+The printer drivers provided with current versions of OS X through Software Update are designed to work with printers connected using a direct USB or network connection.
+Apple does not test or support these drivers when used with USB-to-parallel cables, converters, or adapters.
+Contact the manufacturer of your printer, cable, or adapter for compatibility information and assistance.

-Although you may be able to print successfully when using a USB-to-parallel cable or adapter, you should use a USB cable or network connection (Ethernet or wireless) with your printer whenever possible.
-Otherwise, contact the manufacturer of your printer, cable, or adapter for compatibility information and assistance.
+Although you may be able to print successfully when using a USB-to-parallel cable or adapter, you should use a direct USB connection or network connection (Ethernet or Wi-Fi) with your printer whenever possible.